 It’s almost full spring in the Canadian Rockies.
 Temperatures are creeping up, and there are a few excellent and warm days in Banff in May.
 Lake Louise, at the earliest, will be completely thawed by the last week of May.
-However, it really all depends on the year.
-In 2020, Lake Louise was not melted until June.
+However, it really all depends on the year and you shouldn’t expect it to be be anywhere near it’s brilliant blue even if it is thawed in May.
+In 2020, Lake Louise did not melt until June.

 Lake Louise in June

 Yay!
 Summer is finally here at Lake Louise.
 June is one of the best times to visit Lake Louise, in my opinion.
 Lake Louise should be thawed entirely now, and the water will be so blue your eyes may hurt!